 Purchase new equipment

 In addition to helping your business grow, the purchase of new equipment can be used to reduce your tax burden at the end of the year.
 Maybe that means investing in a new espresso maker at your cafe, or providing employees with new headsets to work from home.
-The purchase of assets should be beneficial to serving your customers, working effectively and helping your business grow.
+Any assets you choose to purchase should be beneficial to serving your customers, working effectively, and helping your business grow.

 [Read more: A Complete Guide to Filing Your Business Taxes]